airdenis/log_analysis/README.md

 questions about the site's user activity.
  The program runs from the command line.
 It does not take any input from the user.
-Instead, it connects to that database, uses SQL queries to analyze the log data, 1and prints out the answers to some questions:
+Instead, it connects to that database, uses SQL queries to analyze the log data, and prints out the answers to some questions:
 1. *What are the most popular three articles of all time?*
 2. *Who are the most popular article authors of all time?*
 3. *On which days did more than 1% of requests lead to errors?*

   ## Installation:
-This project runs on pyhon3 and postgresql on ubunt viraual env.(I highly recomend to use vagrantand to run vagrant up using Vagrantfile from the project.
+This project runs on pyhon3 and postgresql on ubuntu viraual env.(I highly recomend to use vagrant and to run vagrant up using Vagrantfile from the project.
-It will install all dependencies and will creat 'news' database for you.
+It will install all dependencies and will create 'news' database for you.
 If you have vagrant up and running you can ignore steps 4 and 5).

 1. **apt-get update**